genadireuben/vtex-store-project/README.md

-# Projetinho em vtex para demonstrar meus conhecimentos.
+# Some Vtex chunk code